 These posts infuriate me.

-But why do these pages exist?
+But why do these posts exist?
+What’s the point of collecting likes on Facebook?

 What are the benefits of posting a picture with a quote like ‘Like if you hate cancer, ignore if you don’t’?

 To get to a proper answer to that question, you have to get a little nerdy.
 It’s all about the Facebook Like algorithm.
 The secret formula that makes activities such as sharing, commenting and liking a post such a valuable commodity.

 The Facebook Like algorithm is Facebook’s way of dictating if content is of any value to users.
 The more likes/shares/comments it gets, the more exposure to certain people it, and the profile it belongs to, will get both short term and long term.

 All these metrics contribute to a users ‘EdgeRank’ – the score your profile is given that dictates how your page interacts with other profiles on Facebook.
 The greater a page/profiles edge rank is, the more it will be exposed in people’s newsfeed.
 EdgeRank is the reason you see a lot of rubbish in your Facebook newsfeed these days.
 Certain people and pages have EdgeRank factors that Facebook have decided are relevant to you.

 So back to the original issue: Why do these Facebook pages exist?

 A: Because there is money to be made from it.

 Businesses worldwide are trying to figure out how to best utilise platforms like Facebook, Twitter and Google Plus (haha, na I’m just kidding about Google Plus).
 They know that EdgeRank, likes, brand exposure and followers are important, even if they don’t know exactly why or what to do with it.
 But the problem is, building up these audiences and edge rank is a time consuming and often difficult task.
 And because of the time and effort required, this occurs :